Rationality problem for algebraic tori

+The following flow chart presents the structure of the GAP algorithms which will be given in Section \ref{seAlg}.

-For the former $10$ cases, the decomposition type of $M_G$ is $(4,2)$ and $G$ is the group $D_6$ of the CARAT code $(6,2295,2)$ or a subgroup of the $3$ groups $C_2\times D_6$ of the CARAT codes $(6,2102,28)$, $(6,2107,14)$ and $(6,2110,21)$.
-For the latter $8$ cases, the decomposition type of $M_G$ is $(5,1)$ and $G$ is a subgroup of the group $C_2\times S_5$ of the CARAT code $(6,3054,3)$. \end{theorem-nn} Using the algorithms as in Section \ref{seAlg} and Section \ref{seFC}, we may verify the following isomorphism which gives the smallest example exhibiting the failure of the Krull-Schmidt theorem for permutation $G$-lattices (see Section \ref{seKSfail} and Dress's paper \cite[Proposition 9.6]{Dre73}): \begin{proposition-nn}[Proposition \ref{propKSfailD6}] Let $D_6$ be the dihedral group of order $12$ and $\{1\}$, $C_2^{(1)}$, $C_2^{(2)}$, $C_2^{(3)}$, $C_3$, $C_2^2$, $C_6$, $S_3^{(1)}$, $S_3^{(2)}$ and $D_6$ be the conjugacy classes of subgroups of $D_6$.
+Using the algorithms as in Section \ref{seAlg} and Section \ref{seFC}, we may verify the following isomorphism which gives the smallest example exhibiting the failure of the Krull-Schmidt theorem for permutation $G$-lattices (see Section \ref{seKSfail} and Dress's paper \cite[Proposition 9.6]{Dre73}): \begin{proposition-nn}[The Krull-Schmidt theorem fails for permutation $D_6$-lattices, see Proposition \ref{propKSfailD6}] Let $D_6$ be the dihedral group of order $12$ and $\{1\}$, $C_2^{(1)}$, $C_2^{(2)}$, $C_2^{(3)}$, $C_3$, $C_2^2$, $C_6$, $S_3^{(1)}$, $S_3^{(2)}$ and $D_6$ be the conjugacy classes of subgroups of $D_6$.
 Then the following isomorphism of permutation $D_6$-lattices holds:

 \end{proposition-nn}